 - Cook Outside: Fire up that grill and do as much of your hot cooking outside as possible.
 Keep the kitchen cooled off by limiting the use of the oven and stove.

 While it may be tempting to crank up the AC or turn up the heat, this can leave you with sticker shock when you see your monthly bill.
 Instead, try these tips and tricks to stay comfortable, without overworking your system and squeezing your budget.
-For more information and ideas, connect with Collins Heating and Air today.
+For more information and ideas, connect with My Trusted Contractor today.